Who is a young carer?

 Practical tasks, such as cooking, housework and shopping.
 Physical care, such as helping someone out of bed.
 Emotional support, such as talking to someone who is distressed.
 Personal care, such as helping someone dress.
 Managing the family budget and collecting prescriptions.
 Helping to give medicine.
 Helping someone communicate.
 Looking after brothers and sisters.
 Young carers can find that looking after someone takes up a lot of their time; it can sometimes be very difficult for them to cope with everything.
 School work and attendance may suffer as well as finding time for their friends and other activities.

-Watch the NHS England video for an insight into what it’s like being a young carer.
+Watch the NHS England video for an insight into what it’s like to be a young carer:

 *EduCare & The Children’s Society – How can you support your young carers?
 Webinar (2020)

 Young carers are a vulnerable and disadvantaged group and may therefore struggle with low grades, mental health issues, being socially isolated from their peers, being more at risk of exploitation and often being bullied.